The important information for employees can be located on our web site at www.StaffingSolutionsEnterprises.com

 - Never operate a piece of equipment or machinery that appears to be unsafe.

 - Never enter horseplay, mischief, or misconduct while on the job site.

-- Always wear seat belts when being transported via a Company vehicle or in the vehicle of another worker.
+- Always wear seat belts when being transported via a client vehicle or in the vehicle of another worker.